Google Sliding Down The Slippery Slope of Evildom

 Should a not for profit organization link through to their paid members with a live link?
 One of the benefits is always being included in the member’s directory, and not just for traffic.
 These are often high quality credible, relevant links, and easy to buy.

 A large number of WordPress developers have paid links on their personal sites, as do theme and plugin developers.

 If you write a blog post, thanking your sponsors, should you use nofollow?

-If you are a expert in a particular field, and someone asks you to write a review of their site, and the type of review you write means that writing that content might take 10 hours of your time to do due diligence, is it wrong to accept some kind of monetary contribution?
+If you are an expert in a particular field, and someone asks you to write a review of their site and the type of review you write means that writing that content might take 10 hours of your time to do due diligence, is it wrong to accept some kind of monetary contribution?

 In such a situation, why would you be forced to use nofollow on all links to the site being reviewed?

 I guarantee I spend a lot more time on a paid review than someone working for Yahoo for their paid directory.

 Imagine someone created a commercial Wikipedia and paid $5 for every link made to it.

 You might think that is crazy, but 100,000,000 links with good anchor text would create a website that would rank for almost any term imaginable, and the company would be worth far more than $1bn, and would certainly bring in more than $100,000,000 revenue each year.